-Beginning in 2015, the AAUW Reston-Herndon Area Branch established an annual $1000 scholarship for a Northern Virginia Community College (NVCC) student who meets the established criteria.
+Each year since 2015, the AAUW Reston-Herndon Area Branch has offered an annual scholarship of $1000 for a Northern Virginia Community College (NVCC) student who meets the established criteria.

 All female students who reside in one of the following zip codes are eligible to apply.